 An important aspect of attaining equality within the STEM industries is recognizing that men do not have a claim on certain professions.
 Society is slowly understanding the importance of more women in IT and STEM.
 This can start at a primary level.
 Schools can help cater to girls on how interesting STEM fields can be.

 Luckily we see more women speaking up at conferences and supporting other women in social media.
 Girls need to get involved in mentoring programs with successful women in the technology industry that act and encourage them to get interested in computers and tech.
 Already successful women can get more girls in STEM.

 With all the challenges, many talented women are becoming freelancers and starting their own businesses to be their own boss.

-The freelancermap 2020 survey provided some interesting insights regarding gender norms within the IT freelance industry in the DACH region.
-The fraction of female freelancers amongst the respondents was only 12 %.
+The freelancermap 2023 survey provided some interesting insights regarding gender norms within the IT freelance industry worldwide.

 The takeaway from this is clear: Although freelancing is a fantastic approach to more women in STEM industries, there’s still a long way ahead.